vedderb/bldc/lispBM/README.md

 (i2c-start)
 ```

 Start the I2C driver on the COMM-port on the VESC.
-If any app is using the UART pins it will be stopped first.
+If any app is using the I2C pins it will be stopped first.

 #### i2c-tx-rx